-Still most well known for our work with the Little Penguins, projects currently being undertaken by Earthcare St Kilda members include:
+We are best known for our work with the St Kilda Little Penguin colony, but here is a full list of projects currently being undertaken by Earthcare St Kilda members:

 - Little Penguin Research

-Monitoring the health of Little Penguin and Rakali populations.
+Monitoring the health of the Little Penguin population.

 - Penguin Guide Service

-Penguin Guides on duty each night during the day light saving period to educate visitors and minimise the impact of visitors on the penguin colony.
+Penguin Guides on duty each night to educate visitors and minimise the impact of visitors on the penguin colony.